waterloospan/Dexie.js/CPP.md

 Peaks C++ Style Guide
 ======================

 It's based on Google's C++ Style Guide, simplified to suit our own needs.
-If anything is missing, we can discuss and adopt more from the original Google guide.
+If anything is missing, we can discuss and adopt more from the original Google guide. \
+This style guide only govern our own code, there's no need to refactor 3rd party codes included in our project.

 C++ Version
 -----------